 Dinner In less than an hour?
 I think yes!
 Say hello to these delicious pork noodles, made with a spicy Korean-inspired sauce.
-The featured ingredient that adds a lot of spice is gochujang, a product that should live in your fridge forever!
+The featured ingredient that adds a delicious spiciness with a hint of sweet is gochujang, a product we’ve been experimenting with.

 - Gochujang: gochujang adds heat and is the base of this sauce.